Axos Bank First Checking review

 Cassidy Horton is a writer for Finder, specializing in banking and kids’ debit cards.
 She’s been featured on Legal Zoom, MSN, and Consolidated Credit and has a Bachelor of Science in Public Relations and a Master of Business Administration from Georgia Southern University.
 When not writing, you can find her exploring the Pacific Northwest and watching endless reruns of The Office.

-This account doesn’t have many downsides.
+Aside from the measly APY, there aren’t many other downsides.
 But the biggest one is that your teen won’t be able to write checks or deposit cash.
 They’ll also need at least $50 to get started.

 How do I open an Axos Bank First Checking account?